-At bibic we also offer training and seminars which will up skill professionals who support children and young people with developmental difficulties ensuring they have all the tools available achieve the best possible outcomes.
+At bibic we also offer training and seminars to up skill professionals who support children and young people with developmental difficulties ensuring they have all the tools available to achieve the best possible outcomes.

 We deliver seminars and training for a range of organisations including schools, care homes, sports clubs, parents and carers forums and youth workers, adoption and care agencies and social services.

-bibic training is delivered by our specialist therapists.
-There’s no waffle and no theory without practical examples to back it up. bibic therapy supports a hugely diverse range of developmental difficulties and conditions, and the same people who have the knowledge and experience to deliver those services are the people delivering our training.
+bibic training is delivered by our specialist developmental therapists.
+There’s no waffle and no theory without practical examples to back it up. bibic’s developmental therapy supports a hugely diverse range of developmental difficulties and conditions, and the same people who have the knowledge and experience to deliver those services are the people delivering our training.

 All our training is adaptable to your situation.
 We don’t have standard material that we roll out again and again.
 We will work with you to discuss your needs to ensure that you get maximum benefit and the training you need.